iaman877/100DaysofCode/README.md

 ## Day 35 of #100DaysOfCode
  SDLC in Software Engineering And Project Management
 >  try to build private network in vagrant https://github.com/BhardwajAman199/Vagrant
+## Day 36 of #100DaysOfCode
+ Cost Estimation & SDLC in Software Engineering And Project Management in detail
+>  Done some problems on Multithreading topic  https://github.com/BhardwajAman199/OOPs-with-JAVA/tree/master/Multithreading